 - cancer cells forming new blood vessels, which they need to keep growing.

-Some of the most common side effects of sorafenib include:
+Side effects depend on the type of drug you are having.
+Some of the common side effects include:

 - hand-foot syndrome – soreness and redness of the palms of the hands and soles of the feet